Go solo: the 20 best places to travel alone

 13. Sri Lanka

 Sri Lanka is predominantly a Buddhist country, and its residents are friendly and welcoming to all.
 In the interior of this island nation, the undeveloped hill country is home to tea plantations, ancient cities, forest reserves and sacred mountains.
 On the coast, you’ll find beautiful sandy beaches, quiet resorts and labyrinthine lagoons as well as some great spots for whale watching, see baby turtles hatch or for surfing.
 Support local communities and get to know your hosts by staying in an ecolodge or a homestay.
-For your trip, check the best time to visit Sri Lanka, first-time travel tips, great things to do in Sri Lanka and Sri Lanka itineraries for further inspiration.
+For your trip, check the best time to visit Sri Lanka, Sri Lanka travel tips, great things to do in Sri Lanka and Sri Lanka itineraries for further inspiration.

 stilt-fisherman-sri-lanka-shutterstock_1301477050